leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 but rust does not let you call the Drop trait's drop method manually; instead you have to call the std::mem::drop function if you want to drop value before the end of the its scope.

-and also using value.drop() method ealy is not allowed.
+and also using value.drop() method early is not allowed.

 ```sh